-In addition, you can also go to the Send section on the main interface, then select the Cronos wallet you want to send from.
+In addition, you can also go to the Send section on the main interface, then select the Cardano wallet you want to send from.

-- The gas fee for each transaction is paid with CRO, approximately 0.11 CRO.
+- The gas fee for each transaction is paid with ADA, approximately 0.013 ADA.

 - The default gas fee on the Coin98 Super App has been set at the standard rate that offers the most optimized speed at a reasonable cost.

-Although the Cronos blockchain has just been built in Q3 2021, it is now one of the most rapidly-developing ecosystems.
-Cronos is expected to have a blooming year in 2022 as many missing pieces of the whole infrastructure have gradually been filled.
+Cardano is one of the most ambitious blockchains in the crypto space that the development progress is relatively slow.
+Cardano is also expected to have a blooming year in 2022 as many missing pieces of the whole infrastructure have gradually been filled.

-Keeping an eye on this ecosystem will give you many opportunities to skin in Cronos, as you will be updated with the most recent significant changes in each network.
+Keeping an eye on this ecosystem will give you many opportunities to skin in Cardano, as you will be updated with the most recent significant changes in each network.

-If you're interested in learning more about the Cronos blockchain and the investment opportunities it offers, I recommend checking out this article.
+If you're interested in learning more about the Cardano blockchain and the investment opportunities it offers, I recommend checking out this article.
 Hopefully, this will be beneficial to you!

-I've shown you how to transfer coins to the Cronos blockchain in order to skin in the game.
+I've shown you how to transfer coins to the Cardano blockchain in order to skin in the game.